kosmolot-mods/worldnamepacket/README.md

 a proxy (Bungeecord/Velocity/etc).

 This tool solves this problem by telling the mapping mod which world it's connected to.

 ## Installation

+There are two ways of installing the plugin:

+1. Install the plugin on the server.

+## Installation